 But there’s also a lot about the sport I don’t like – I hate the way fighters keep hitting their opponent’s head after they have gone unconscious.
 I hate how much punishment the referees sometimes let the fighters take before waving the bout off.
 The weight cutting is ridiculous and dangerous.
 I don’t like watching violence for the sake of violence.
 But most of all I don’t like the fact that these people are putting their health and, let’s be honest, their lives, on the line for not a lot of money when compared to other sports that have similar viewing numbers, but don’t have anywhere near the same risk.
 No professional MMA fighter is getting out of the game unscathed.
 The effects of repeated blows to the head in competition or training often only reveal themselves as life-changing brain damage years after the fighter has hung up his or her gloves.

 And that’s not to mention all the potentially life-changing injuries you can suffer inside the cage in the few short minutes of a fight.
-Just take a look at Chris Wideman’s shin from a couple of weeks ago:
+Chris Wideman suffered an horrendous injury to his shin just a couple of weeks ago:

 It’s not like a lot of other combat sports are much safer.
 Just a week ago a Sumo wrestler slipped and fell face down.
 He never got up again.
 There were no doctors present at the match and nobody checked on him for about 5 minutes as he lay there.
 You can watch it on Youtube if you’re feeling brave.
 His medical care, or lack of it, was an absolute disgrace and clearly the safety procedures (which seem hamstrung by tradition in this case) need urgently reviewing.
 Again, Sumo wrestlers are generally compensated appallingly for the amount they give to the sport, and then discarded after their career is over.

 While football stars, golf pros, runners and basketball players can command huge salaries, professional fighters (with the exception of boxers) are just not getting the recognition they deserve.